ExMember/exmember.github.io/_drafts/what_are_specifications.md

 where the stakes are really high, but they are a small startup and flying by the seat of their pants so they don't need or use any specifications.

-I asked Barbara to show me the last function she had written and then I asked her what it did.
+I asked Barbara to show me the last function she had written.
+Then I asked her what it did.

 "It calculates the distance between the user's eyes."